right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 When you compliment someone on something completely unique and valid, it will be appreciated.
 No matter how much she's into you, she will eat up one or two (no more) compliments about something completely unique about her.

 You boost her value just by being around her.
 A woman, or anyone for that matter, will respond to you as soon as they realize you are on a different level.
 If you just found out that you won ten million dollars and you walked into a club, you wouldn't give a shit about anything else.
 Only your own good time would matter and not even a hot girl can make you think otherwise.
-It would be the happiest day of

----

-# CHASE HUGHES

-your life, and if someone tried to pull you down, all you would do is laugh.
+It would be the happiest day ofyour life, and if someone tried to pull you down, all you would do is laugh.
 This is how successful players establish social dominance and people feel good around them.

 Human beings are naturally attracted to others who are positive and don't look sad or depressed.
 When they are in the presence of someone in a kick-ass, awesome mood, they begin to feel it themselves.
 Positive and fun attitudes are viral and contagious.